-C trong and supportive partnerships underpin our lusiness and create value.
+business and create value.
 Our stakeholders are interested or potentially affected parties, including shareholders, employees, governments, citizens of our host countries, communities, business partners and suppliers, and civil society.
 We believe we have a unique corporate responsibility with respect to each of these groups: